Matthew 5

 The kingdom of heaven belongs to people like that.

-5:3‘Happy’ here means that God has blessed people who are like this.
+5:3‘Happy’ here means that God takes care of people who are like this.
 They may not always feel happy, but they are in a good place, a happy place.
-God will take care of them.

 4 Happy are the people who are sad now.